fmr-llc/jive-content-lookup/README.md

 ```
 * Create another Uploaded File in your Jive community.
 Drag the file "bootstrap-theme.min.css" from your temp folder to the file section of the upload.
 Set the file name to "Bootstrap Theme CSS Library", put a description of your choosing, tag it, set the authors, and make sure it is being published to the correct Library location.
 Click Publish.
 You will not need to do anything else with this file right now.
 * Go back to the Bootstrap folder on your local computer and navigate back up a folder, and then expand the js folder.
 * Create another Uploaded File for this library.
 Drag the file "bootstrap.min.js" from your temp folder to the file section of the upload.
-Set the file name to "Bootstrap JavaScript Library, put a description of your choosing, tag it, set the authors, and make sure it is being published to the correct Library location.
+Set the file name to "Bootstrap JavaScript Library", put a description of your choosing, tag it, set the authors, and make sure it is being published to the correct Library location.
 Click Publish.
 * Once "bootstrap.min.js" is published, right-click the Download link on the page, and copy the link address.
 * Edit the "content_lookup.html" file again and find the line:
 ```